-Parks and trails will remain open during normal hours.
-Please practice social distancing, it applies outdoors too!
+Parks and trails remain open during normal hours.
+Please practice physical distancing, it applies outdoors too!

-• The Registration Office at Antioch Park is closed to the public until further notice.
+The Registration Office at Antioch Park is open, please do not enter if you are not feeling well.
 You may reach them by calling (913) 831-3359, Monday - Friday from 8:30 am - 5 pm.
-To register for summer camps or programs beginning after May 1, visit JCPRD.com.
+To register for programs, click here.

 Program and Event Cancellations: